ADDITIONAL Information by Topic

 Decision making and parenting time

-In March 2021 there were legislative updates that changed wording from custoyd and access to decision making and parenting time.
+In March 2021 there were legislative updates that changed wording from custody and access to decision-making and parenting time.
 There were also substantial new provisions added related to relocation and the ability of parents to move away from each other with children.

 Parenting is often an emotional issue for separating partners.